Find Texas Schools and Independent School Districts

 Middle school (or junior high) is a time for your child to start exploring their interests.
 They can take various elective courses and try different middle school extracurricular activities.
 Middle school age, around 10-14, is a time to introduce students to ideas for careers, athletics, fine arts, clubs, etc. This will give middle schoolers an idea of what they would like to pursue during their high school years.

 If your child is interested in applying for a magnet program, the online applications usually become available during the fall for the following school year.
 Some middle school magnets and academies are performing arts schools or STEM schools.
 Magnet application requirements vary between schools, so contact your school district directly to find out about eligibility.
-Explore these and many other enriching and academic programs
+Explore these and many other enriching and academic programs in middle school!

 Start Middle School / Junior High School Right!

-Remember that starting middle school can be overwhelming for children that are accustomed to the comfort of a single classroom with the same teacher and classmates.
+Remember that starting middle school can be overwhelming for children who are accustomed to the comfort of a single classroom with the same teacher and classmates.
 They might be anxious about being the youngest group of students at school.
 They could be intimidated by the size of a new campus and fearful of getting lost.
 We have included useful tips and information to help you and your tween make the transition to middle school less stressful!

 Before the First Day – Tips to Help your Tween Transition to Middle School